-SAILors spun off many successful academic research groups.
+SAIL also spun off many successful academic research groups.
 For example, in addition to the CMU Robotics Lab, Rodney Brooks earned his PhD at SAIL in 1981 then went to MIT and in 1997 formed the Computer Science and Artificial Intelligence Laboratory (CSAIL), an indication that he liked the name SAIL.
 He also founded IRobot, maker of the Roomba vacuum cleaner, and another robotics company.

 SAIL staff member Whit Diffie initiated the development of Public Key Cryptography in collaboration with Prof. Martin Hellman, for which they were given ACM Turing Awards.
 A practical version of that scheme was developed by RSA Corp., which was initiated by Ron Rivest, another PhD SAILor.

-· The four richest publicly-traded corporations in the world at the end of 2018 were all SAIL spinoffs: (Apple, Alphabet, Microsoft, and Amazon in that order.
+· The four richest publicly-traded corporations in the world at the end of 2018 were all SAIL spinoffs: Apple, Alphabet, Microsoft, and Amazon in that order.

-L. Earnest, .
+How a nosy bureaucrat accidentally created the first social networking and blogging service.
 Many people seem to think that computerized social networking is a recent phenomenon, but it actually blossomed first in1975 aided by a program called Finger that was written for a different purpose, namely snooping on computer users.
 As sometimes happens when computer programs get into the hands of users, they flipped it over and used it for a different purpose, in this case for social networking and blogging, though those two terms did not come into general use until about 25 years later.

 Choosing an eye for a computer, Stanford Artificial Intelligence Lab.
 Memo AIM-51, April 1967.
 Develops performance models for alternative visual sensors and shows, among other things, that image dissector cameras (one of which had been purchased at great expense by Stanford on advice of an MIT professor) have much lower performance than inexpensive Vidicon cameras.

-L. Earnest, was born as a research platform for studying the problem of controlling a Moon rover from Earth.
+Stanford Cart was born as a research platform for studying the problem of controlling a Moon rover from Earth.
 It then was reconfigured as an autonomous road vehicle for research in visual navigation, then went into show business for a few years.
 It now resides in a home for retired robots while awaiting a comeback.

 J. McCarthy, L. Earnest, D. Raj Reddy and P. Vicens, A computer with hands, eyes and ears, AFIPS Vol. 33, (Proc.
 1968 Fall Joint Computer Conference), Thompson, Washington D.C.
 1968.
 Describes Stanford Artificial Intelligence Lab research facilities and accomplishments in speech recognition, computer vision and robotics.

 Choosing an eye for a computer, Stanford Artificial Intelligence Lab.
 Memo AIM-51, April 1967.
 Develops performance models for alternative visual sensors and shows, among other things, that image dissector cameras (one of which had been purchased by SAIL at great expense) have much lower performance than inexpensive Vidicon cameras.

-L. Earnest, , Jan.
-1, 2009.
+A hummingbird with range, 2009.01.01.
 The radar atop Mt.
 Umunhum, south of San Jose, California, which was part of the SAGE air defense system, managed to get even with me in 1966 for badmouthing the crooked system in which it operated.

-L. Earnest, , The Analytical Engine, May 1995.
+SAIL Away, The Analytical Engine, May 1995.
 Reviews some spin-offs of the Stanford Artificial Intelligence Lab (SAIL) that helped populate Silicon Valley.